sblisesivdin/dehapad/about.md

 DEHApad Text Editor with Sidebar Behaviour

 Copyright (C) 2017-2018 Sefer Bora Lisesivdin

-   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-   This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-   You should have received a copy of the GNU General Public License along with this program.
-See ~/COPYING.txt file or http://www.gnu.org/copyleft/gpl.txt .

 ## Deha and Bora
 The sole programmer of DEHApad is Dr Sefer Bora Lisesivdin.
 Deha is his son's name :) You can see them below.